S-p-r-i-n-g/me/README.md

 ## Summary

+## Summary
-Product leader with 15 years in AdTech, driving $25-30M+ monthly revenue across Advanced TV, CTV, and DOOH product lines.
-Proven track record of 0-1 product launches, strategic partnerships, and ML-powered solutions.
-Deep expertise in programmatic advertising, data and identity solutions, and privacy and governance.
-Combines technical fluency (SQL, APIs, cloud platforms) with cross-functional leadership to deliver business outcomes.
+Product leader with 15 years in AdTech, driving **$25-30M+ monthly revenue** through the **strategic turnaround** and growth of CTV, Linear Addressable, and DOOH product lines.
+Proven track record of **0-1 launches**, including **privacy-safe identity solutions** and **ML-powered measurement** products.
+Combines **technical fluency** (SQL, APIs, GenAI) with cross-functional leadership to deliver high-stakes business outcomes in complex regulatory environments.

+---

+## Key Achievements

+* **$25–30M Sustained Monthly Revenue** – Spearheaded a strategic turnaround of the Advanced TV (ATV) product line, building a new cross-functional team and re-aligning the roadmap to meet a new strategic direction within the first 6 months.
+* **$25M Incremental CTV Investment** – Delivered a 0–1 privacy-safe audience solution ($Zip+4$) to secure a major agency holding company commitment and de-risk high-priority privacy and policy approvals.
+* **$50M/Year Influenced Media Spend** – Executed a first-to-market partnership with VideoAmp, launching a TV measurement product that scaled to 600+ weekly reports for advertisers.
+* **ML-Powered Predictive Performance** – Shipped frequency management solutions and AI-assisted workflows that quantified cost avoidance for buyers and reduced GTM friction for mid-market agencies.
+* **Mission-Critical Data Integrity** – Designed and shipped a custom internal reconciliation engine in 6 weeks to save a 3P TV measurement integration, maintaining 95% data accuracy despite signal loss.

 ---